 This treatment is usually effective, but you will need regular check-ups with your doctor to monitor the condition.

-Surgery may be required to remove scar tissue or adhesions that narrow the entrance to your vagina.
+Surgery may be required to remove scar tissue that narrow the entrance to your vagina.

 It’s important to take extra care of your vulva and other affected areas when managing this condition.
 For example, use a soap-free wash, avoid tight-fitting clothes and Lycra, and try not to rub or scratch affected areas.